 Something we want to shout about - a welcome addition to the Festivals of Upton.
 The first Upton Food and Beer Festival will take place on Jazz weekend and will be based on Fish Meadow.
 Yet another attraction, yet another reason to be at Upton Jazz Festival in June 2014.
 Check out their website in links.

-Thanks to all those who made this year's Festival a success and a pleasure.
+Thanks to all those who made the 2013 Festival a success and a pleasure.
 Thanks for the many positive comments we have received and the support from the townsfolk and traders of Upton.
-We have already started the planning process for 2014; more news in September.

 Any young players interested in taking part in jazz workshops or performance opportunities please contact Best of Young Jazz project managers on email@example.com.